Where do I start?

 - After nearly two decades of trying to beat the market, I’ve concluded that 99% of us can’t.
 As such, if you’re under 55, I recommend opening an IRA with Fidelity or Vanguard and placing all your money in a Total Stock Market mutual fund.

 - If you’re not scared of technological advances, you may want to try opening an IRA with Betterment using this link.
 Betterment uses algorithms to manage your portfolio.
 You simply need to designate your mix that you’re most comfortable with.
 I’m comfortable with more risk for the higher reward, so I have a 90% stocks/10% bonds mix.
 Betterment does everything for you after that.
+I haven’t noticed a big improvement in averting losses or extra gains, but it’s something to consider.

 - Long-Term Goals: These are expenses coming in 10-30 years or are long-lasting costs.
 Examples of these are house down payments (long-lasting) and saving for a child’s college education.